Fiqry919/env-tracking/README.md

 console.log(key);
 ```

-[Set] Set value to .env file, you can add many in one execution
+[Set] Set value to .env file, and you can make more than one

 ```javascript
 env.set(